What to Expect as a New Patient

 1. Relief Care

 Relief care is the first stage of care for most patients.
 The primary goal during this initial stage is to provide the individual with symptomatic relief.
-Treatments focus on those techniques and therapies which most quickly and effectively reduce pain and other discomforts.
-This will allow the majority of individuals to continue their activities of daily living.
-Patients are generally recommended to “take it easy” but are encouraged to stay mobile and functional so long as there is not a risk of further injury or tissue damage.
-Therapies that reduce inflammation and muscle spasm are also used during this stage when present.
-This stage is composed of acute and subacute care: Acute (first 3 days after injury) Subacute (2-3 weeks after injury, at the end of this stage should have full pain free range of motion).
+Treatments focus on those techniques and therapies which most quickly and effectively reduce pain and other discomforts, allowing the majority of individuals to continue their daily activities.

 2. Corrective Care

-Once the tissues are healed and the biomechanics and movement patterns have normalized the patient may be recommended to continue with periodic checkups.
-For some this might mean once per year, for others this may mean once per month or more.
-For most patients it may not be necessary.
-It depends entirely on the individual patient and factors that are relevant to them (body type, type of work or athletics etc).
+Once the tissues are healed, the patient may be recommended to continue with periodic checkups.
+It is generally recommended that patients check-in monthly with their chiropractor to ensure optimal spinal health.
+Research studies have show that monthly chiropractic visits significantly reduce the number of back and neck pain episodes per year.
 Chiropractic checkups provide similar benefits to the spine that dental checkups provide to the teeth.
 Namely, catching minor problems and disturbances before they have the opportunity to cause pain, discomfort or lead to injury.